 Rather than courting controversy, you can tailor your blogs to discuss both sides or to provide an avenue for both sides to air out their own issues.
-A discussion or seminar for these topics can do wonders in enlightening the general public to these issues.
+A discussion or seminar on these topics can do wonders in enlightening the general public about these issues.
 Increasing participation with your target audience also leads to rising influence, so use this wisely.
-Do you research wisely, and make sure that your sources are verified in order to avoid any controversy.
+Do your research wisely, and make sure that your sources are verified in order to avoid any controversy.

 Blog Presence through Social Media

-Apart from creating unique, quality content, one can establishing a stronger onsite blog following through integrating it via social media.
-Facebook, Twitter, and other social sharing websites are some of the easiest to cross-post and link back to, thanks to its easily-navigated user interface.
+Apart from creating unique, quality content, one can establish a stronger onsite blog following by integrating it via social media.
+Facebook, Twitter, and other social sharing websites are some of the easiest to cross-post and link back to, thanks to their easily-navigated user interface.
 Having more platforms online is a plus, as it can lead to increased collaboration between these platforms and fellow industry members.
 Collaboration between life science products and services will make potential customers more susceptible to viewing your products and services, so make your business available for social media sharing.

 Social media is a form of organic content that leads to minimal costs, and yet is capable of having a huge impact on your content marketing methodology.
 You are also able to interact more with potential customers and network with those who are in the same industry, here and abroad.
 That kind of reach using outbound marketing schemes will be costly and is not guaranteed to succeed, whereas social media is a virtually risk-free way to increase your potential in providing products and services.